Esri/geoevent-datastore-proxy/README.md

 Deploying built WAR file:

-1. Using an instance of [Tomcat](http://tomcat.apache.org/), copy the file geoevent-datastore-proxy.war to TOMCAT_HOME\webapps
+1. Using an instance of [Tomcat](http://tomcat.apache.org/), copy the generated file target/geoevent-datastore-proxy.war to TOMCAT_HOME\webapps
 2. Run your instance of Tomcat.

 ## Configuration